janosgyerik/manyquiz/README.md

         ./computers-lite/scripts/gen-sql-create.sh

-4. Refresh the project in Eclipse
+4. Refresh the project in Eclipse or Android Studio

-5. (Temporary step, to be fixed soon:) In the QuizSQLiteOpenHelper class, uncomment this line to force deleting the database:

-        context.deleteDatabase(DATABASE_NAME);
+5. Increment QuizSQLiteOpenHelper.DATABASE_VERSION

 6. Rebuild and run the project

+7. Revert the QuizSQLiteOpenHelper.DATABASE_VERSION change

 Creating a new quiz clone